DarkS34/evolution_text_analyzer/README.md

 ## Overview

-The **Medical Evolution Text Analyzer** is a Python-based system designed to process medical evolution texts, extract principal diagnoses and ICD codes (International Classification of Diseases), and validate these diagnoses against reference data.
+The **Medical Diagnostic Analysis System** is a Python-based application designed to process medical evolution texts, extract principal diagnoses and ICD codes (International Classification of Diseases), and validate these diagnoses against reference data.
 It uses language models through the Ollama framework to perform advanced semantic analysis of medical texts, with a special focus on rheumatological diseases.

 ## Features